RobinL/d3_orgchart_yammer/readme.md

 cd to the 'website' directory and type `python -m SimpleHTTPServer` and navigate to `http://127.0.0.1:8000/` in your web browser.

-This will use the faked data at `/website/data/orgchart_data.json`
+This will use the faked data at `/website/data/random_data_flat_file.csv`

+If you want to use your own data, you just need to provide a csv in the same format as this file.

+For a very simple example, see `/website/tests/6_nodes_no_errors.csv`

 If you want to create some new faked data, use `Data faker (for testing purposes).ipynb`